spicelion1802/casb-firmware/tutorials/extras.md

 - Previously had ddr disabled, which meant no memory location to boot from?
 - Previously had no board file
 - Did not add boot flag to partition
+- Automate as much of the processor/reset stuff as possible

 ### Creating an application project from the platform